GDP per capita in Israel

 Israel - GDP per capita (U.S. Dollars)

-Exports of goods and services surged 63.9% SAAR in the third quarter, which contrasted the second quarter's 28.5% contraction.
-In addition, imports of goods and services dropped at a more moderate rate of 6.0% in Q3 (Q2: -40.1% SAAR).
+Exports of goods and services increased 7.5% on a SAAR basis in the third quarter, which was below the second quarter's 15.5% expansion.
+In addition, growth in imports of goods and services slowed to 2.7% in Q3 (Q2: +9.1% SAAR).

 Israel - GDP per capita (USD) Data